There is a lot of misinformation with regards to facts about sperm health and their lifespan.

 How long do sperm live inside the female body?

 There is always a huge misperception about how long sperm can survive outside the man’s body and when they enter into the female reproductive tract.
 Many women are told all manner of untruths of sperm lasting for weeks at a time.
-The truth is that sperm cannot survive for long once they are exposed to the air outside of the body.
+The truth is that sperm cannot survive for long once they are released.

 Precisely how long they can survive depends on the environment that they are released into and how quickly the fluid surrounding the sperm cells dries up.